Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/customising-service-parameters/README.md

 Along with this, we also support passing a Managed Identity ClientId to be used along with `DefaultAzureCredential` and `ManagedIdentityCredential`.

-If you only want to use cloud hosted browsers along with your tests, you can disable the reporting feature by removing the logger from the runsettings file and then modify the `PlaywrightServiceSetup.cs` file as per below.
+If you only want to use cloud hosted browsers along with your tests, you can disable the reporting feature by removing the logger from the runsettings file and then modify the `PlaywrightServiceSetup.cs` file as per the following.

 ```c#
 using Azure.Core;